-Ayurveda explains curd as having sour mixed sweet property and it increase Kapha Dosha in the body.
-The mucus generation is also attributed to the effect of Kapha.
-During night period, there is natural predominance of Kapha in the body.
+Ayurveda explains curd as having a sour-mixed-sweet property and it increases kapha dosha in the body.
+The mucus generation is also attributed to the effect of kapha.
+During the night period, there is a natural predominance of kapha in the body.
 So, eating curd at night will further increase kapha leading to many complications.

-This is quite similar to exposing yourself to hot Sun in the afternoon hours, which is not recommended, because, afternoon period is naturally Pitta Dosha dominant period and sun exposure also increases Pitta.
+This is quite similar to exposing yourself to the hot sun during the afternoon hours, which is not recommended.
+Because the afternoon period is naturally pitta dosha dominant period and sun exposure also increases pitta.

 Qualities Of Curd According To Ayurveda

 Amla paka rasam grahi guru ushnam dadhi vatajit |

 meda shukra bala shleshma pitta rakta agni shopha krut ||

 Curd is sour in taste, hot in potency, and heavy to digest (takes a longer period to undergo digestion).
 It increases fat, strength, kapha, pitta, and digestive power.
 Whenever there is a swelling or inflammation, if curd is taken, it worsens the inflammation.
 Note that these properties are attributed to sour curd.

 Naivaadyaa nishi naivoshnam vasantha ushna sharatsu na |

 Sour curd should not be consumed by making it hot (ushna).
 Curd should not be consumed during night (nishi).
 It should also not be consumed during spring and summer seasons.